Nicolás Dujovne: Professional Activity

+Political Activity

+Although he has never held party membership,he maintained a long-standing relationship with the Radical Civic Union (UCR).During his secondary school years, he briefly participated in the youth wing of the Intransigent Party.

+Between 1997 and 1998, during the presidency of Carlos Menem, he served as chief advisor to the Deputy Minister of Economy, Pablo Guidotti.During Fernando de la Rúa’s presidency, he served as the Ministry of Economy’s representative on the Board of Directors of the Central Bank of Argentina and was a member of the board of Papel Prensa, representing the National Government.

-In 2010 he was economic advisor for the presidential campaign of Ricardo Alfonsín, the son of President Raúl Alfonsín.
+In 2011, he was economic advisor for the presidential campaign of Ricardo Alfonsín, the son of former President Raúl Alfonsín.Between 2012 and 2016, he served as an advisor to Radical senator Luis Naidenoff.

 Close to Mauricio Macri, Dujovne has been coordinator of the economic cabinet of his government, along with Mario Quintana, working in the technical teams of the Pensar Foundation, and contributing during his presidential campaign on fiscal issues.
-Since 2012 he has also advised the block of the Radical Civic Union of the Senate of the Argentine Nation, forming part of the temporary plant.

 On December 26, 2016, after the dismissal of Alfonso Prat-Gay by President Macri, the splitting into two of the Ministry of Finance and Public Finance was announced, with Dujovne being appointed Minister of Finance from January 2017.
 Prior to assuming office, he resigned from the Senate and closed his consultancy.

 Minister of the Treasury

 Dujovne faced a deep fiscal adjustment promoted by Macri and deepened by the International Monetary Fund.

-In 2017, he faced the tax reform, which he managed to pass in Congress after some conflicts with industrial sectors due to internal tax increases or rebalancing of employer contributions.
-The fiscal pressure ended in 2019 almost two points less than in 2015.
+In 2017, he faced the tax reform, which he managed to pass in Congress after some conflicts with industrial sectors due to internal tax increases or rebalancing of employer contributions.The fiscal pressure ended in 2019 almost two points less than in 2015.

 He signed a pact with the provinces to fiscally order their accounts and begin to lower the gross income and the stamp tax.
 Once the elections were won, a new index was launched to update inflation with the intention of lowering the deficit further.

 Its first year ended with a 2.9% increase in gross domestic product, after a 2016 dulled by high inflation and the fall of the economy.
-That performance was key for the Macri government to win the midterm legislative elections and revalidate its power.
+That performance was key for the Macri government to win the midterm legislative elections and revalidate its leadership.

 After the crisis that began in April 2018, the year that ended with stagflation, everything changed.
 Dujovne looked for ways to restore confidence by taking fiscal balance as an anchor, but nothing worked until the arrival of the International Monetary Fund, an idea attributed to Luis Caputo.

 The reestablishment of withholdings in mid-July was a serious blow to the economic team, which maintained that the improvement in the fiscal balance should be due to a drop in spending (something that it eventually achieved) and not due to the rise in income (which it ended up promoting).
 He then sealed a 2019 Budget with the opposition.
 That budget impaired some improvements in the tax reform.